tomer-mad/mad-gcp-automation/dataset-deployer/README.md

 # GCP Dataset Provisioner

-This automation script provisions Google Cloud BigQuery datasets based on a powerful and flexible configuration file.
+This automation script provisions and manages Google Cloud BigQuery datasets, including advanced cross-region replication.
 It is designed to be run securely via a deployment script that triggers Google Cloud Build.

 ## How It Works

-The script reads a `config.yaml` file that defines dataset requirements.
-It automatically generates the full list of datasets to create by combining **base names** and **environment suffixes** (e.g., `sales` + `dev` -> `SALES_DEV`).
+The script reads a `config.yaml` file to determine the desired state of datasets.

-The process is idempotent and includes an important safety check:

-1.  **Creates if Not Found:** If a dataset does not exist, it is created in the specified location.
+1.  **Creates if Not Found:** If a dataset does not exist, it is created as a new primary (writable) dataset in the location specified in the config.

-2.  **Checks if Found:** If a dataset already exists, the script checks if its location in GCP matches the location specified in the configuration.
+2.  **Checks if Found:** If a dataset already exists, its location is checked.
+    *   **If Locations Match:** No action is taken.
+    *   **If Locations Mismatch:** The script's behavior depends on the `replication` policy.

+3.  **Handles Replication:**
-3.  **Handles Mismatches:** If the locations do not match, the script follows the `on_location_mismatch` policy defined in the config (`warn` or `fail`).
-This prevents accidental misconfigurations, as a dataset's location is immutable.
+    *   If `replication.enabled` is `false`, the script follows the `on_location_mismatch` policy (`warn` or `fail`).
+    *   If `replication.enabled` is `true`, the script will create a read-only replica of the existing dataset in the new target location.
+    *   If `replication.promote_replica_to_primary` is `true`, the script will then promote the new replica to be the new writable primary, demoting the old one.

 ## How to Use